SEN Information and Disability Report

 At Upper Beeding Primary School we welcome parents/carers to be involved in all aspects of school life, including coming into school to hear children read, helping at events such as the Summer Fete or by becoming a school Governor.
 Parents/carers are encouraged to join our Friends of Upper Beeding team (FUBS), who organise and run fundraising events.
 We encourage parents/carers to participate in decision-making where appropriate and parents/carers have the opportunity to ask questions and contribute their views at any time, through our Governors or in person.

-If a parent has a concern about the SEND support the school is providing we would encourage all parents to discuss this with the SENCo and / or Headteacher.
-If the concerns are not resolved please follow our complaints procedure found in Policies section of the website.
+If a parent has a concern about the SEND support the school is providing, we would encourage all parents to discuss this with the SENCo and / or Headteacher.
+If the concerns are not resolved please follow our complaints procedure found in the Policies section of the website.

 14.Who can I contact for further information?